 What Should You Say Instead?

 So what should you say?
 Replace ‘You’ll Be Fine Stop Worrying’ or ‘You Will Be OK’ to ‘I empathize with you wholly and I just want you to know that you are not alone.
 I am here to listen to you and you can also count on me to be there for you’.
-Often when someone has depression like myself, we can often feel like when we try and speak our minds about how we feel, we are not being listened to.
+Often when someone has depression like myself, we often feel like we are not being listened to.
 I have had people interrupt me, try and ‘change my backstory’ or even put words into my mouth.
 Please don’t tell me how I feel.
 Just shut up and listen.
 When you take the time out to ‘listen to someone’s story’ until the end, the person struggling with depression will appreciate that you have listened to them.
 Especially when we are so used to being told what to do.

 It’s All In Your Head.
 Get Over Yourself And Stop Being A Drama Queen